-The program director and, as applicable, the program leadership team, devote a portion of their professional effort to the oversight and management of the fellowship program, as defined in II.A.4.-II.A.4.a).(12).
+The program director and, as applicable, the program leadership team, devote a portion of their professional effort to the oversight and management of the fellowship program, as defined in 2.5. - 2.5.l.
 Both provision of support for the time required for the leadership effort and flexibility regarding how this support is provided are important.
 Programs, in partnership with their Sponsoring Institutions, may provide support for this time in a variety of ways.
 Examples of support may include, but are not limited to, salary support, supplemental compensation, educational value units, or relief of time from other professional duties.